reallyasi9/ZipStreams.jl/README.md

 close(zs)
 ```

-In addition, a method that mimics Julia's `open() do x ... end` behavior is
+In addition, a method that takes as its first argument a unary function is
-included for managing the lifetime of any file handles opened by `zipsource`:
+included so that users can manage the lifetime of any file handles opened by
+`zipsource` in an `open() do x ... end` block:

 ```julia
 using ZipStreams